Marcel-Zaripov/sicp/chapter_2/README.md

 Data abstraction increases modularity of our programs, isolating parts of program that are responsible for representation of data from the parts of program that use data for computation.

-The us of compound data also increases expressive power of programming language.
+The use of compound data also increases expressive power of programming language.
 For example, if we consider a *Linear combination* like `ax + ab` can be expressed in lisp like:

 ```lisp